takenet/blip-docs/source/includes/en/concepts2/handle-notifications.md

 }
 ```

-In order to correctly show the message history is important that the chatbots send notifications of messages processed to originator clients.
+In order to correctly show the message history, it is important that the chatbots send notifications of messages processed to originator clients.

-For each message processed is important send a notification with the consumed event.
-In case of problems the chatbot must send a notification with the failed event.
+For each message processed, a notification must be sent with the consumed event.
+In case of problems, the chatbot must send a notification with the failed event.

 REQUEST